antoninDT/hugo/README.md

       // 1: Craft an item to win
       // 2: Find an item to win
-      // 3: Find multiple items to win
-      "description": "Use the clues given to craft the correct item" }
+      // 3: Find multiple items to win "numberOfItemsToWin": 1, // With this you can change how many items you need to craft or find before winning "description": "Use the clues given to craft the correct item" }
 }